 We will reimburse our general partner and its affiliates for costs incurred in managing and operating us, including costs incurred in rendering corporate staff and support services to us.
 Our partnership agreement provides that our general partner will determine the expenses that are allocable to us in good faith.
-Please read "Certain relationships and related transactions-Omnibus Agreement."
+Please read "Certain relationships and related transactions-Omnibus agreement" beginning on page 102.